 The Lava Lands Visitor Center is only open from May 1 to October 31.
 You can purchase a recreation pass at the entrance gate or use one you may already have.
 Due to very limited parking at the top of Lava Butte, you must board the shuttle to drive to the top.
 The fee to ride the shuttle is $2 round trip.

 There are several trails around the butte.
 I have walked on the 1.1-mile long Trail of the Molten Land and have also driven to the top and walked around the crater.
 There is a fire lookout at the peak but it is not open to the public.
-Information about the trails can be found inside the visitor center.
+Inside the visitor center, you’ll find information about the trails.
 Click here to see my article about the Lava Lands Visitor Center .